eric-p-hutchins/code-dream/README.md

           resulting file will be bigger (because it needs to write a color map for each frame)

-* Make a way to export to .mov directly so that I don't need to screen record to actually get the background video
-    * I'm thinking ffmpeg has a library for doing something like that

 * Allow using arbitrary font choices, possibly installed on the system

 * Optimize loading of code